cmmorrow/sci-analysis/docs/index.rst

 Currently, sci_analysis can only be used for analyzing numeric data.
 Categorical data analysis is planned for a future version.
 The three types of analysis that can be performed are histograms of single vectors, correlation between two vectors and a comparison of means between multiple vectors.

-What's new in sci_analysis version 1.4?
+What's new in sci_analysis version 2.0?
 =======================================

-In version 1.4, sci_analysis was re-written to be more pythonic and to support python 3.
-A ton of new graphing options have been added to histograms, scatter plots and oneway plots.
-Histograms can now display an accompanying cumulative distribution plot and fit lines to a specified distribution which are displayed on both the histogram and cumulative distribution plot.
-Scatter plots can now overlay density contour lines and display boxplot borders.
-Boxplots have been revamped and are now overlayed on top of a kernel density estimation, which provides a much better representation of distribution density.
-New tests have been added for comparing two distributions -- Student's T Test for normally distributed data, the Mann Whitney U Test for non-parametric data and the two-sample Kolmogorov-Smirnov Test for small non-parametric samples.
-The Kolmogorov-Smirnov Test has been added for determining goodness-of-fit to a specified distribution as well.
+* In version 2.0, the code base was re-factored to use pandas as the internal data structure instead of numpy.
+This change shouldn't have a noticeable effect, but should lead to faster releases moving forward.
+* Categorical data is now supported by passing in a single array of string values to the ``analyze`` function.
+* Multiple scatter plots can now be shown on the same graph by passing in a *groups* argument.
+* Oneway analysis can now be performed on stacked data by passing in all the data to the ``analyze`` function and an array of the corresponding groups using the *groups* argument.
+* The function ``analyse`` was added as an alias to ``analyze``.

 Getting started with sci_analysis
 =================================

-sci_analysis requires python 2.7 or 3.5.
+sci_analysis requires python 2.7, 3.5, or 3.6.

 If you use OS X or Linux, python should already be installed.
 You can check by opening a terminal window and typing ``which python`` on the command line.
 To verify what version of python you have installed, type ``python --version`` at the command line.
-If the version is 2.7.x or 3.5.x, where x is any number, sci_analysis should work properly.
+If the version is 2.7.x, 3.5.x or 3.6.x, where x is any number, sci_analysis should work properly.

 If you are on Windows, you might need to install python.
 You can check to see if python is installed by clicking the Start button, typing ``cmd`` in the run text box, then type ``python.exe`` on the command line.
 If you receive an error message, you need to install python.
 The easiest way to install python is by installing Anaconda or Mini-conda from this page: